behlkush/aws-bootcamp-cruddur-2023/journal/week8.md

 # Video 77: Week 8 - Fix CORS for API Gateway

-- First part of the video deals in fixing the gitpod issues which is not relevant in my case as I am running local.
+- First part of the video deals in fixing the gitpod issues. i updated the gitpod yml accordingly
 - Updated profile form.js with what Andrew Suggested, we still have CORS issue.
 Moving on to the next video

 # End of video 77: Week 8 - Fix CORS for API Gateway